calzoneman/sync/README.md

 License
 -------

-Licensed under MIT
-See LICENSE for the full license text
+Licensed under MIT.
+See LICENSE for the full license text.